xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/$env_dynamic_public/digest.md

+## Dynamic Public Environment Variables

-Dynamic environment variables that are safe to expose to client-side code.
-Only includes variables beginning with the configured public prefix (defaults to `PUBLIC_`).
+Access environment variables that begin with the public prefix (default: `PUBLIC_`) on the client side.

-Unlike static public environment variables, dynamic ones are sent from server to client on each request, resulting in larger network payloads.
-Prefer `$env/static/public` when possible.

-**Usage:**
+### Purpose
+- Only includes variables prefixed with `config.kit.env.publicPrefix` (defaults to `PUBLIC_`)
+- Can be safely exposed to client-side code
+- Counterpart to `$env/dynamic/private` for public variables

+### Usage
 ```ts
 import { env } from '$env/dynamic/public';
 console.log(env.PUBLIC_DEPLOYMENT_SPECIFIC_VARIABLE);
 ```

-The public prefix is configurable via `config.kit.env.publicPrefix`.
+### Performance Consideration
+Public dynamic environment variables are sent from server to client, increasing network request size.
+Use `$env/static/public` instead when possible for better performance.